;; This gives an introduction to Scheme in 15 minutes

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-;; Record Type (Skip this chapter if you're trying web version
+;; Record Type (You may continue this chapter if you're using Web REPL with Guile)

 (use-modules (srfi srfi-9))